isonaj/anthonyison.com/source/_posts/static-site-generation-with-vuepress.md

 ## Vuepress
 *Pros:*
+* Very easy to get up and going with a basic CMS
 * Easy to create new posts
 * Themes have consistent Vue.js approach
 * Seems to have a thriving community

 *Cons:*
+* Not really aimed at blogging just yet (but it's coming)
 * Very developer centric

 I guess when the chips are down, there is not a whole lot between them.
 If you're not a developer with an interest in [Vue.js](https://vuejs.org/), you might not be that interested in Vuepress.
 For me, I like the accessibility provided for creating themes.
 There seems to be less magic happening in Vuepress than there seems to be with Hexo.
 If I were starting over, maybe I'd look at Vuepress more seriously, but I'm happy with my current process with Hexo.